 Painful radiculitis is one of the first symptoms experienced by those who contract Lyme disease.
 Radiculitis is often characterized by a pain that radiates along the dermatome of a nerve.
 Characteristic of the early stages of infection, this condition may start to appear as early as the first weeks.
 Patients tend to note sensory, motor, or mixed symptoms, as well as conditions like sensory changes, increased reflexes, and weakness.
 These symptoms are very similar to and are often mistaken for nerve-impingement symptoms.

-Cranial neuropathies, or head symtoms
+Cranial neuropathies, or head symptoms

 As well as the patient’s cranial nerve, cranial neuropathies can affect the nerves involved in sensory processing, in other words sight, sound, smell, taste and touch.
 As Lyme disease progresses the multiple cranial nerves of can all be affected at the same time in someone infected with the disease.
 An estimated 50%-70% of total patients that suffer from neurological symptoms experience this complication.